 (e) Any person interested

 in the estate who objects to the qualifications of the personal representative

 or the venue or jurisdiction of the court, shall file notice of an objection

 ninety sixty days after the

-within thirty days after service of the notice as required by subsection (d) of
+thirty days after service of the notice as required by subsection (d) of this

 is forever barred.